President's Scholarship Programme 2019 is now closed for applications

 Support documentation: This is not a pre-requisite but you can upload additional documentation to support your submission.
-This could be a project, a poster, video, webpage, essay, presentation, an app, a website etc. You can upload or link to this information through our online application form
+This could be a project, a poster, video, webpage, essay, presentation, an app etc. You can upload or link to this information through our online application form

 Following WIT's assessment process, shortlisted candidates will be invited to proceed to Stage 3 of the Scholarship programme.
 This will take place in WIT and will involve shortlisted candidates presenting their case to an expert panel.

 Shortlisted candidates will be advised of the date and location of the Stage 3 assessment directly but it's expected to be in late April.

-The five successful candidates will be issued their offer via CAO in Round Zero in early August, they will also be notified directly by WIT.
+The five successful candidates will be issued their offer via CAO in Round Zero in early August and will also be notified directly by WIT.
 Unsuccessful candidates will be notified by WIT at the same time.

 Who do I contact with questions?